 Your decision of hotel vs motel vs inn can have a dramatic impact on your adventure, vacation, or business travels.
 Here is a distinct guide to help you understand the differences between all three.

-You are about to set off on an adventure, which means that you need to plan on where you are going to stay during your travels.
+You are about to set off on an adventure, meaning you need to plan where you will stay during your travels.
 These days, there are many options for accommodation.

-You can stay at hotel vs motel vs inn!
-What are the key differences between a hotel, motel and inn?
+Plan for the right sleeping accommodations for your adventure.
+Hotels, motels, and inns offer distinct characteristics.
+You can stay at a hotel vs a motel vs an inn!
+What are the key differences between a hotel, motel, and inn?

 What are the pros and cons of staying at each one?
-With travel hacking, you need to know what hotels are best for your stay, location and price.
+With travel hacking, you must know what hotels are best for your stay, location, and price.

 What is a hotel?
 A hotel is a location that provides accommodation, meals, and other services to travelers.
-Hotels are a place where travelers can create a home base while they sightsee or conduct business.
+Hotels are where travelers can create a home base while sightseeing or conducting business.